andy-5/wslgit/README.md

 ## Usage from the command line

-Put the directory containing the executable somewhere on your Windows `Path` environment variable and optionally rename `wslgit.exe` to `git.exe`.
-To change the environment variable, type
-`Edit environment variables for your account` into Start menu/Windows search and use that tool to edit `Path`.

-You can then just run any git command from a Windows console by running `wslgit COMMAND` or `git COMMAND` and it uses the Git version installed in WSL.
+If you put the path to `wslgit\bin` on the Windows `Path` environment variable you can then just run any git command from a Windows console by running `wslgit COMMAND` or `git COMMAND` and it uses the Git version installed in WSL.